 Cape Henlopen Trip

-This fourth grade trip offers the children an opportunity to go seining and learn about the sea creatures in the bay.
-The trip includes playing on the beach, swimming in the ocean, a night hike and of course a campfire to roast marshmallows.
+This fourth grade trip offers students an opportunity to go seining and learn about the sea creatures in the bay.
+The trip includes playing on the beach, swimming , a night hike and, of course, a campfire to roast marshmallows.

 This is the culminating event for the 4th grade studies of ancient Mesopotamia, Egypt, and Greece.
 The children dress as either an ancient Egyptian or Greek, parade through the Lower School in costume, and work in groups to put together and perform skits based on the Greek myths.
-Next, as teams, they participate in Olympic Games.
-Finally, we enjoy a delicious feast of Mediterranean foods to conclude the day.
+As teams, they participate in Olympic Games.

 Lower School Set Design

-During the weeks prior to each of the Drama performances of the 3rd, 4th and 5th grade classes, students have the option to stay after school for one hour, two days per week, to help design and create the sets, backdrops and props to be used for the performances.
-The schedule is set up by the Drama teacher and all work is organized and facilitated by the Art and Drama teachers.
+During the weeks prior to each of the drama performances of the 3rd, 4th and 5th grade classes, students have the option to stay after school for one hour, two days per week, to help design and create the sets, backdrops and props to be used for the performances.
 The collaboration produces a wonderful synergy of the Arts!

 Performing Ensemble Club

 3rd and 4th grade students are given the opportunity to join the "Performing Ensemble Club".
 This Club provides accomplished musicians the chance to work on ensemble music that they would not find in a beginning lesson.
-The students practice before school for 30 minutes once a week to prepare selections for chapel.
-They also performed at Dunwoody Retirement Village and the Lower School Art Show.
+The students practice before school for 30 minutes once a week to prepare selections for Chapel.

 The 100th Day